manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 HTTP *header* data is something that we don't normally see when we browse the web in a conventional web browser.
 This data is nevertheless essential to make web browsing work.

-In any given HTTP session, it's always the client who, once the TCP/IP connection is established, start the dialogue with the server, by sending a first HTTP header line, starting with the name of one of the nine HTTP *request methods*, which are also called *verbs*.
+In any given HTTP session, it's always the client who, once the TCP/IP connection is established, start the dialogue with the server, by sending a first HTTP header line, starting with the name of one of the nine HTTP *request methods*, which are also called *verbs*.[^note4]

+In our case, the *curl* client uses request method *GET*, which tells the server that it would like to receive a specific resource from the server.

+This is followed by the URL that we passed to *curl*, but minus the protocol, host, and port part - that is, minus the `http://localhost:8000` part, leaving only the `/` part.

+The third part of the first HTTP header line is `HTTP/1.1` - there are different versions of the HTTP protocol used in the wild, and client and server must ensure that both sides are "talking the same language"; that is, both must use the same protocol version, which is why the client announces the version it wants to use right from the start.

 - explain what data is exchanged between server and client, with curl
 - briefly explain http headers, status codes etc.